Greek Toilets — Toilets of the Mainland

 Toilet in Korinthos train station, Greece.

-At Olympia, Peloponnese, Greece, was the site of the original Olympic Games and the Temple of Olympian Zeus, one of the Seven Wonders of the Ancient World.
+At Olympia, in the Peloponnese, you can visit the site of the original Olympic Games and the Temple of Olympian Zeus, one of the Seven Wonders of the Ancient World.

 This seatless toilet is no wonder, however.